jarmosep/reservation/README.md

 bower install
 npm install
 ```
-4. in Gruntfile.js, under 'connect' - change the 'base' to match the directory where you want to locally develop.
+4. in Gruntfile.js, under 'connect' - change the 'base' to match your directory
 5. in bash, set up the Grunt task by typing
 ```
 grunt server